dalong0514/readnotes/20210201读书笔记/2021043Electron-From-Beginner-to-ProR01.md

 Figure 1-1.
 The FlexBox support table from caniuse.com

-No longer will referencing a feature on caniuse.com be disappointing but rather one of possibilities.As a general rule, Electron updates its Chromium module about two weeks after it is released to the public.
+No longer will referencing a feature on caniuse.com be disappointing but rather one of possibilities.
+As a general rule, Electron updates its Chromium module about two weeks after it is released to the public.
 The Node component typically takes a bit longer to update.
 As you begin to embark on larger Electron projects, you will want to also monitor the development process of both of these projects.
 There might be an issue that you need to be aware or feature added that can greatly make your life easier.
 But, don't worry – once you can package your application, those runtimes are baked into your application.

 #### 1.4.1 Electron's Advantages